 #4 You challenge your mind and build mental toughness

 As well as being a physical workout, yoga also gives you mental strength.
-That’s because it’s impossible without concentration and focus, which means your mind has to be present the entire time.
-A SUP yoga class will also push you out of your comfort zone.
+That’s because it’s impossible without concentration and out of your comfort zone.
 This makes you more courageous and builds your mental toughness.

 Is SUP yoga right for me?